Exclusive: Toyota to buy 13 million air-bag inflators from Takata rival - sources

 PRECAUTIONARY SWITCH

-The sources declined to say how much the purchases would cost Toyota, but average inflator prices suggest a total of around $100-$150 million (£64-£96 million).
+The sources declined to say how much the purchases would cost Toyota, but average inflator prices suggest a total of around $100-$150 million.

 Toyota considers a switch to Nippon Kayaku inflators as a precaution in case further recalls are required, said the person with direct knowledge of the deal.